Phoebe Cabagnot: Private career

-As a fresh graduate of UP Diliman in 1999, Ning worked at various multi-national companies in the private sector.
+As a fresh graduate in 1999, she worked in various multinational firms in the private sector.
 She has worked extensively as an IT Project Manager in a variety of global and regional projects whose clients are based in Europe, the US, Central America, Japan and Singapore.
-Her global experience also attests to her being based for projects in Singapore, Japan and the United States of America (USA).
+Her global experience also attests to her being based for projects in Singapore, Japan and the United States of America.